Akka Mahadevi: Works

-I can't manage them both.

-This world and that other, cannot manage them both.

 Translations and legacy

 A. K. Ramanujan first popularised the vachanas by translating them into a collection called Speaking of Siva.
 Postcolonial scholar Tejaswini Niranjana criticised these translations as rendering the vachanas into modern universalist poetry ready-to-consume by the West in Siting Translation (1992).
 Kannada translator Vanamala Vishwanatha is currently working on a new English translation, which may be published as part of the Murty Classical Library.

-Akka Mahadevi continues to occupy a significant place in popular culture and memory, with roads and universities named after her.
+Akka Mahadevi continues to occupy a significant place in culture and memory, with roads and universities named after her.
 In 2010, a bas relief dating to the 13th century was discovered near Hospet in Karnataka, and is believed to be a depiction of Akka Mahadevi.